Tommy Pham Preview, Player Props: Diamondbacks vs. Rockies

 - Pham has 21 doubles, two triples, 13 home runs and 35 walks while batting .254.

-- In 34.7% of his games this season, Pham has had at least one RBI.
-He's picked up more than one in 10.9% and driven in three or more of his team's runs in four contests.
+- Pham has driven in a run in 35 games this season (34.3%), including 11 games with more than one RBI (10.8%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 30 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.